iai-callgrind/iai-callgrind/docs/src/intro.md

 - If you need wall-clock times, Iai-Callgrind cannot help you much.
 The estimation of cpu cycles merely correlates to wall-clock times but is not a replacement for wall-clock times.
-It is primarily designed to be a relative metric to be used for comparison.
+The cycles estimation is primarily designed to be a relative metric to be used for comparison.
 - Iai-Callgrind cannot be run on Windows and platforms not supported by Valgrind.